yyutong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to exchange the currency of ExpenseBook.
+2. UniSave do the conversion from current currency to input currency.
-2. UniSave updates and displays the new budget and remaining budget in budget panel.
+3. UniSave updates and displays the budget and all the expenses in the new currency.

     Use case ends.

 **Extensions**

 * 1a.
-UniSave detects an error in the entered value.
+UniSave detects an error in the entered currency code.
     * 1a1.
-UniSave shows an error message with the correct usage of setting budget.
+UniSave shows an error message with the correct usage of exchange.
     * Use case ends.